 Many travelers I meet bust ass for 8 months straight out of the year.
-They work long work days, never taking time off, and pick up shifts when they can.
-They go for a well-deserved break, and start it all over again.
+They work long workdays, never take time off, and pick up shifts when they can.
+They go for a well-deserved break and start it all over again.
 This is definitely an option, but I don’t work nearly to this extent, mainly because I prefer not to be away from home for so long.
-However, I do work hard, which can eventually lead to promotions and raises, and pick up side jobs to make my time abroad worth it.
+However, I do work hard, which could eventually lead to promotions and raises, and I could pick up side jobs to make my time abroad worth it.

 - I took my time in college

-Unfortunately, taking time off from school, and the idea of community college are both stigmatized ideas in the states.
+Unfortunately, taking time off from school, and the idea of community college are both stigmatized ideas in the United States.
 I have no idea why, because both helped me to achieve my dream of traveling.
-Taking time off made it so that I was able to work more hours, while community college helped me avoid having to take out massive student loans.
+A lot of Europeans take a break between high school and college.
+I occasionally took time off from school which made it so that I was able to work more hours, while community college helped me avoid taking out massive student loans.

 - Flexibility is key